zckv/pypi_in_pages_example/README.md

 ## Example-package

 This is a most simple python package.
 It is built automaticaly when a new version is tagged.
-On a tag push, the "Python Package" workflow is triggered.
+On a tag push, the "[Python Package](.github/workflows/python-package.yml)" workflow is triggered.
 The workflow build the package, make a github release.
 Then it use the name, version and browser download link of the release asset to deploy it to the Python Package Index.

+The built package is not necessarily stored on the Python Package Index repository.
+The worklows communicate using curl and the github actions API.